This is Nuhenéné, and we are the stewards who protect it.

 Screen Shot 2020-06-18 at 12.58.56 PM.png

 In 2016, the seven Athabasca Basin communities and mining companies Cameco and Orano signed the Ya’Thi Néné Collaboration Agreement.
 At the same time, Ya’thi Néné Land and Resources was formed.
-The agreement includes the four key pillars of sustainable development and is implemented through the collective effort of the mining companies and four committees including the Joint Implementation Committee (JIC), Business Advisory Committee (BAC), Athabasca Joint Engagement and Environment Sub-Committee (AJES) and the Athabasca Community Trust (ACT).
+The agreement includes the four key pillars of sustainable development and is implemented through the collective effort of the mining companies and four committees including the Joint Implementation Committee (JIC), Athabasca Joint Engagement and Environment Sub-Committee (AJES) and the Athabasca Community Trust (ACT).

 Joint Implementation Committee (JIC)